open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 consumer traces with producer traces using the existing context propagation mechanisms, all components must propagate context down the chain.

-Due to the complex nature of messaging systems, it cannot be assumed that all components are instrumented and propagate context accordingly.
-For example, an application using a messaging system offered via software as a service (SaaS) that does not propagate context will lead to incomplete traces.

-To be able to correlate consumer traces with producer traces without requiring intermediary instrumentation, the context needs to be propagated on a *per-message* basis instead of on a *per-request* basis.
-This allows all components to have access to the same per-message context information, making it possible to correlate all stages involved in processing a message with the message's creation.
+Messaging systems themselves may trace messages as the messages travels from producers to consumers.
+Such tracing would cover the transport layer but would not help in correlating producers with consumers.
+To be able to directly correlate producers with consumers, another context that is propagated with the message is required.

 A message *creation context* allows correlating producers with consumers of a message and model the dependencies between them, regardless of the underlying messaging transport mechanism and its instrumentation.

 The message creation context is created by the producer and should be propagated to the consumer(s).

-Consumer traces cannot be directly correlated to producer traces if the message creation context is not attached and propagated with the message.
+Consumer traces cannot be directly correlated with producer traces if the message creation context is not attached and propagated with the message.

 A producer SHOULD attach a message creation context to each message.
-The message creation context SHOULD be attached in such a way that it is not possible to be changed by intermediaries.
+If possible, the message creation context SHOULD be attached in such a way that it cannot be changed by intermediaries.

 > This document does not specify the exact mechanisms on how the creation context
 > is attached/extracted to/from messages.
 Future versions of these conventions